Daniel Straus (fighter): Personal life

 On March 1, 2013, Straus was arrested in Fort Lauderdale, Florida after his vehicle was pulled over.
 He faced charges of driving with a suspended license, possession of more than 20 grams of marijuana, more than three grams of synthetic cannabis, possession of drug paraphernalia, and possession of MDMA.

 In the early morning hours of December 17, 2017, Straus was involved in an accident while riding his Suzuki GSX-R1000 motorcycle on State Road 7 in Dade County, Florida.
 He was unconscious for an unknown amount of time, and was unable to move his extremities upon regaining consciousness.
 His passenger was able to get help and Straus was transported to hospital.
 Although no alcohol was involved, it is still unknown what caused the accident.
 His passenger was unharmed.

 It would take eight months and extreme physical therapy before Straus could walk again on his own.
 Once able to move again without assistance, Daniel Straus made the decision to get back into physical shape and continue his professional MMA career.
 His long journey back culminated with his comeback fight at Bellator 219 on March 29, 2019, a bout which he won via submission.

 On February 6, 2021, Straus was arrested in Broward County, Florida and was charged aggravated domestic battery with a weapon after he allegedly stabbed his ex-girlfriend with a sharp object.
 According to the affidavit, Straus showed up to the alleged victim's place of work after the two argued over text message.
 Once he arrived, the two allegedly got into a verbal dispute.
 Straus followed the alleged victim as she walked to her car, at which point the victim claimed Straus pushed and struck her, knocking her to the ground.
 She then stated that Straus left the scene and later called her, informing her he was at her apartment.
-Fearing Straus would destroy her property, she drove to his apartment to destroy his property.
-When Straus arrived at his apartment, he allegedly attacked the victim with a sharp object.
-The victim fled the scene as quickly went to a neighbor's home, and from there she was taken to a nearby hospital for examination.
+Fearing Straus would destroy her property, she drove to his apartment to retrieve a spare key to her own apartment.
+In the interim, Straus would arrive back at his home, where he would attack the alleged victim with a sharp object, creating multiple stab wounds.
+The victim fled the scene and went to a neighbor's home, and from there she was taken to a nearby hospital for examination.
 An arrest warrant for Straus was issued, and he was booked into the Broward County jail.
 He was released on $100,000 bail.